Adapting your home: The bathroom

 If you are concerned about any of these issues, you may wish to consider installing a shower tray (see section on showers below).

-If you struggle to access the bath because of poor balance or have difficulty with stepping over the bath side, you may wish to consider using equipment that can assist you with this.
-More information can be found in DLF's fact sheet, Choosing equipment for bathing.
+If you struggle to access the bath because of poor balance or have difficulty with stepping over the bath side, you may wish to consider using equipment that can assist you with this, such as bath lifts and hoists

 Standard baths